srmchem/Building-Business-Ready-Generative-AI-Systems/CODELOG.md

  The GitHub repository remains private until a few days before the book is released.
  As such, a private token is *temporarily* required in the curl command in each notebook which will be removed when the repository is made public.

  `grequests.py` contains the current private token that must be used to download files from the repository.
-It contains the function that will be used to download files from the repo.
+It contains the function that must be used to download files from the repo.
+This private token must be the one used to download grequests.py itself in the first line(s) of each notebook.

   *If grequests.py is not installed and run properly, the requirements cannot be downloaded and run, leading to missing package errors.*

 ## 1.Google Colab